HackMort/jdk-workflow/src/content/docs/en/boilerplate.md

    Discover the Astro extension for Visual Studio Code, providing syntax highlighting and convenient code snippets.
 Install the Astro Snippets extension for quick and easy component creation, saving valuable time during development.

 5. **Ensuring Code Quality and Consistency**:
-   Utilize the provided ESLint, Prettier, and Stylelint configurations to maintain code quality and adhere to best practices.
+   Utilize the provided <a href="https://eslint.org/" target="_blank">ESLint</a>, <a href="https://prettier.io/" target="_blank">Prettier</a>, and <a href="https://stylelint.io/" target="_blank">Stylelint</a> configurations to maintain code quality and adhere to best practices.
 Learn about available resources for further reference on configuration options and style rules.

-> Visit the <a href="https://github.com/HackMort/jdk-boilerplate/tree/develop" target="_blank">JDK Boilerplate repository</a> and discover how this boilerplate can save you time and effort.
+> Visit the <a href="https://github.com/HackMort/jdk-boilerplate/tree/develop" target="_blank">JDK Boilerplate repository</a> and discover how our boilerplate can save you time and effort.